Ideas From Flower Show Displays

 Here are just a few ideas that the Maker’s Garden sparks:

-- If you have a covered porch, consider putting a hutch or shelf unit there that can hold pots, ornaments and a display of plants.
+If you have a covered porch, consider putting a hutch or shelf unit there for holding pots, ornaments and a display of plants.

-- Create a garden area for writing and making crafts or art!
-There is nothing like nature for getting the creative juices flowing.
+Create a garden area for writing and making crafts or art.
+There is nothing like nature for getting the creative juices going.

 2 Comments